mikeizbicki/cmc-csci143/week_14/README.md

         1. Normalization is a spectrum

+           Exactly how normalized your database should be is a tricky technical decision with lots of tradeoffs

            | Normalized data | Denormalized data |
            | --------------- | ----------------- |
            | hard to insert  | easy to insert    |
            | less disk space | more disk space   |
            | easy to select  | hard to select    |
            | lots of joins   | few/no joins      |

+           Heuristic:

+           1. if you "own" the data, then prefer normalized

+           1. if someone else "owns" the data, then prefer denormalized

         1. Use indexes
             1. Make SELECT much faster